Wildfire Manwurrk

-Wildfire Manwurrk is an Australian indigenous rock band from Central West Arnhem in Australia.
+Wildfire Manwurrk is an Australian Indigenous rock band from Central West Arnhem Land in the Northern Territory of Australia.

 Background

-The Central West Arnhem band is made up of the Rostron family who have played music together since 2012.
+The band is made up of six members of the Rostron family who have played music together since 2012.
 The band includes Victor Rostron, four of his sons and his nephew.
 The group's lyrics are in the Kune tongue which is considered an endangered language.
 They started out as Karrkad Kanjdji aka the KK band.
 The KK abbreviation is Short for Karrkad (Top) and Kanjdji (Bottom) between Salt Water and Fresh Water.
 They performed for some time in the Northern Territory at stations and festivals.

-At some stage the band's name had changed and in 2021, the The Next Future, EP was released under their new name, Wildfire Manwurrk.
+At some stage the band's name had changed and in 2021, The Next Future, EP was released under their new name, Wildfire Manwurrk.

 The music was described by Anna Rose of The Music as the Kune language being merged with "a thumping heavy sound with traditional elements".

 KK Band career

 There were at least two recordings by KK Band.
 One was "Band Dancing Moon", credited to Victor and KK.
 The other was Saw the People, credited to the KK Band.

 The KK Boys played at the Maningrida Lurra Festival in 2014.
 They performed the song, "Daluk, Binnij" (Man Woman) which was sung in Kune Language from the Dalabon Clan.
 It was produced by the Wiwa Project and filmed by the Wiwa Project Media Crew.

-In June 2015, the KK Band, along with the Bad T-Boys from Nukka, the Lazy Late Boys, and the Lonely Boys played at the Barunga festival which was the event's thirtieth anniversary.
+In June 2015, the KK Band, along with the Bad T-Boys from Nukka, the Lazy Late Boys, and the Lonely Boys played at the Barunga Festival, which was the event's thirtieth anniversary.

 Along with Shaka Band, Wugularr Drifters, Manual Dhurray, Gurrumul, and Reggae Joe, the KK Band appear on NITV On The Road: Barunga Festival Season 2 Episode 2, Barunga Bush Bands.